linode/docs/docs/guides/tools-reference/tools/streamlink-twitch-gui-install-and-configure/index.md

   name: Sandro Villinger
   email: ebmaster@windows-tweaks.info
 description: 'This guide shows you how to install and configure the Streamlink Twitch GUI on macOS and Linux distributions.'
-og_description: 'This guide shows you how to install and configure the Streamlink Twitch GUI on macOS and Linux distributions.'
 keywords: ['streamlink twitch gui']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-17
 modified_by:
   name: Linode
-title: "Install and Configure the Streamlink Twitch GUI"
+title: "How to Install and Configure the Streamlink Twitch GUI"
-h1_title: "How to Install and Configure the Streamlink Twitch GUI"
+title_meta: "Install and Configure the Streamlink Twitch GUI"
-enable_h1: true
 contributor:
   name: Sandro Villinger
 ---